pfeiferd/genestrip/README.md

 To avoid false positive classifications of reads or mismatches of *k*-mers, all of these tools resort to very large databases, containing millions of encoded *k*-mers along with their respective tax ids.
 A database is usually loaded entirely into main memory and consumes tens of gigabytes of space.
 This requirement mandates specialized and expensive compute servers with very large main memory.

-If only a small group of a few dozen species or strains is to be considered, one could simply *generate a smaller database that contains just the k-mers of the respective genomes*. **However, when done improperly, this may lead to many false positives at read analysis time.** The reason for this is that due to the evolutionary relationship of organisms, *a large fraction of k-mers that belong to the genome of a species are unspecific* in a sense that they can as well be found in the genome other species not considered for analysis.
+If only a small group of a few dozen species or strains is to be considered, one could simply *generate a smaller database that contains just the *k*-mers of the respective genomes*. **However, when done improperly, this may lead to many false positives at read analysis time.** The reason for this is that due to the evolutionary relationship of organisms, *a large fraction of k-mers that belong to the genome of a species are unspecific* in a sense that they can as well be found in the genome other species not considered for analysis.

 Genestrip offers an efficient and sophisticated database generation process that accounts for this problem:
 * Genstrips's databases can be generated in a fully automated way on the basis of the [RefSeq](https://ftp.ncbi.nlm.nih.gov/refseq/release/).
+On top, genomic files from [Genbank](https://ftp.ncbi.nlm.nih.gov/genomes/genbank/) can be automatically included for the selected group of species or strains.
+Including such files may refine the database by adding species-related *k*-mers not found in the RefSeq alone.
 * Species or strains, whose *k*-mers should be contained, are specified via a text file containing the corresponding [tax ids](https://ftp.ncbi.nlm.nih.gov/pub/taxonomy/).
 * After the database generation has completed, it can be used for highly efficient *k*-mer matching.
 * As a Genestrip database comprises just the genomes of the specified tax ids, it tends to remain small.
 Therefore analysis can be performed on edge machines as well as on small sized PCs.